Zack Cahill checks off a bucket-list experience at the lowest point on earth and learns a thing or two about Israeli history in the process.

 Archaeologists found a date seed in what was once a pantry.
 They planted the seed and miraculously, even after two thousand years on the floor of an ancient room, it sprouted.
 They called the product the Methuselah tree.

-In 66 CE , a group of Jewish rebels were hiding out here from the Romans.
+In 66 CE, a group of Jewish rebels was hiding out here from the Romans.
 The Romans arrived and set up camp at the foot of the mountain.
 They set their slaves to work building a siege ramp, as one does.

 My guide, Yonatan of Israel LGBTQ specialists Outstanding Travel – a typical, gay Israeli in that he looks like he’s carved out of marble – points to the ruins of the Roman settlement and the ramp.
 It’s still clearly discernible; a suspiciously flat, man-made angle jutting up toward the fortress.